ietf-wg-nmop/Liaison-Statements-Out/LS-Out-ETSI-ZTM-rev 042024.md

 In addition, the ongoing effort leverages existing tools and data models, such as (but not limited to):

-* A "Framework for Automating Service and Network Management with YANG" [5] describes a framework for service and network management automation that takes advantage of YANG modeling technologies.
+* A "Framework for Automating Service and Network Management with YANG" [5] which describes a framework for service and network management automation that takes advantage of YANG modeling technologies.

     + This framework is drawn irrespective of the origin of a data model; thus, it can accommodate YANG